TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/b-ExtbaseReference/Index.rst

 ::

     /**
-      * Displays a form for creating a new blog, optionally prefilled with partial information.
+      * Displays a form for creating a new blog, optionally pre-filled with partial information.
       *
       * @param \Ex\BlogExample\Domain\Model\Blog $newBlog A fresh blog object which should be taken
       *        as a basis for the form if it is set.